 David Betteridge ‘Showing a Way’

-The compilation also includes a motto text from an essay by the late John Berger, some of the cartoons that Bob Starrett produced for the UCS Coordinating Committee’s newsletter Bulletins, a reproduction of a large black-and-white UCS drawing by Ken Currie, several brief essays and a Further Reading list compiled by John Foster.
+The compilation also includes a motto text from an essay by the late John Berger, some of the cartoons that Bob Starrett produced for the UCS Coordinating Committee’s newsletter Bulletins, a reproduction of a large black-and-white UCS drawing by Ken Currie19, several brief essays and a Further Reading list compiled by John Foster.
 Originally published in The Drawbridge, Berger’s (2007) article warns both readers and writers that ‘the most effective way of destroying people’s sense of identity is to systematically dismantle and fragment the story they have so far told themselves about their own lives, to erase the past’.
 Against the ‘political machines’ that would have us dismember, Berger recalls a sentence by Anton Chekov that impels writers and artists to ‘describe a situation so truthfully … that the reader can no longer evade it’.
-Following Berger’s line of argument, Ann Henderson of the STUC, writes of how ‘sharing our history’ can bring ‘strength and optimism for the future’; furthermore, reviving the ‘campaign skills, energy and coordination, and the legacy of a movement which put people before profit’ is vitally important ‘if we are to do justice to those who have gone before’ (.
-Similarly, Freddy Anderson’s acclaimed ‘Ballad of the Red Clyde’ begins with a reproach to ‘fake historians’ and ‘hiders of truth’ before continuing to tell the Clyde’s history through his own lived experiences.
-And David Betteridgeconcludes his introductory remarks by noting that, insofar as the ‘right to work’ remains a site of daily struggle, the example of the UCS work-in is best understood as ‘unfinished business’, albeit ‘in new forms’ and ‘in new times’
+Following Berger’s line of argument, Ann Henderson (2011, 12) of the STUC, writes of how ‘sharing our history’ can bring ‘strength and optimism for the future’; furthermore, reviving the ‘campaign skills, energy and coordination, and the legacy of a movement which put people before profit’ is vitally important ‘if we are to do justice to those who have gone before’.
+Similarly, Freddy Anderson’s acclaimed ‘Ballad of the Red Clyde’ begins with a reproach to ‘fake historians’ and ‘hiders of truth’ before continuing to tell the Clyde’s history through his own lived experiences (cited in Betteridge 2011, 94).
+And David Betteridge (2011, 31) concludes his introductory remarks by noting that, insofar as the ‘right to work’ remains a site of daily struggle, the example of the UCS work-in is best understood as ‘unfinished business’, albeit ‘in new forms’ and ‘in new times’.

 Additionally, some of the surviving UCS veterans commissioned Glasgow-based arts production company FairPley to help coordinate a programme of commemorative public events.
 One of the main occasions was a UCS concert that featured a range of musical tributes, including a premiere of ‘Work-in at UCS - a celebration suite’ by Eddie McGuire of the Whistlebinkies.
-Organised in conjunction with Glasgow’s Celtic Connections festival and some of the political songwriters who had contributed to Unity Creates Strength (the title of a UCS fundraiser album produced by Jim MacLean,) the aim of the concert according to Unite’s Scottish Secretary, Pat Rafferty, was to renew artistic links with the work-in and to ‘provide an example for the struggle of today’s trade unionists’.
-Likewise, distinguished Glasgow folk activist and an AEU shop steward with Glasgow Transport at the time of the work-in, Arthur Johnstone, thought the campaign was ‘one of the occasions when the people won their case’ and ‘well worth setting down in history’.
-Guest of Honour, Tony Benn, characteristically noted, ‘That single event 40 years ago showed you don’t have to accept what the Government say.
+Organised in conjunction with Glasgow’s Celtic Connections festival and some of the political songwriters who had contributed to Unity Creates Strength (the title of a UCS fundraiser album produced by Jim MacLean) the aim of the concert according to Unite’s Scottish Secretary, Pat Rafferty, was to renew artistic links with the work-in and to ‘provide an example for the struggle of today’s trade unionists’.20 Likewise, distinguished Glasgow folk activist and an AEU shop steward with Glasgow Transport at the time of the work-in, Arthur Johnstone, thought the campaign was ‘one of the occasions when the people won their case’ and ‘well worth setting down in history’.21 Guest of Honour, Tony Benn, characteristically noted, ‘That single event 40 years ago showed you don’t have to accept what the Government say.
 You can take a stand and make a fight … the lesson of Upper Clyde is a lesson we all have to learn in how to respond to difficulties.
-You don’t have to accept your fate’.
-And Jimmy Cloughley, a member of the UCS Coordinating Committee, observed that ‘Unity of purpose, honesty, leadership and democracy are the lessons of UCS’.
+You don’t have to accept your fate’.22 And Jimmy Cloughley, a member of the UCS Coordinating Committee, observed that ‘Unity of purpose, honesty, leadership and democracy are the lessons of UCS’.23